Content from What is Web Scraping?

 We will use the HTML code that describes this very page you are reading as an example.
 By default, a web browser interprets the HTML code to determine what markup to apply to the various elements of a document, and the code is invisible.
 To make the underlying code visible, all browsers have a function to display the raw HTML content of a web page.

-Display the source of this page
+Exercise: Display the source of this page

 Using your favourite browser, display the HTML source code of this page.